-Unserved Status of the Site
+Unserved status of the Site

-To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.
+Icosa Water is applying for a variation based on the unserved criterion.
+To qualify under the unserved criterion, an applicant must show that at the time the variation is made, none of the premises in the proposed area of the variation is served by the existing appointee.